jundalisay/spblist/content/en/research/mohammad/quran/sura-015.md

 embarrass me.”

 68.
-69. “And fear Allah, and do not disgrace me.”
+69. “And fear Enki, and do not disgrace me.”
 They said, “Did we not forbid you from strangers?”

 71. He said, “These are my daughters, if you must.”